 b. check if a valid locally cached UE location information is available, and if available then the EES shall return the UE location information in the format requested by the EAS along with the location accuracy and its timestamp;

 c. if valid UE location information is not available in local cache, then the EES shall obtain the UE location information by consuming the 3GPP core network capabilities.
-The EES shall return the UE location information to EAS in the format requested by the EAS along with the location accuracy and its timestamp.
+The EES shall return the UE location information to EAS in the format requested by the EAS along with the location accuracy and its timestamp as a 200 OK response.

 On failure, the EES shall take proper error handling actions, as specified in clause 8.2.6, and respond to the EAS with an appropriate error status code.